Turning the U.S. Hydrogen Field of Dreams Into Reality (Utility Dive)

 Hydrogen is used widely today as a chemical in agriculture, chemical production and oil refining.
 The United States produces around 10 million metric tons of hydrogen, enough to power 2.4 million transcontinental flights for a Boeing 747.
 By 2050, hydrogen has the potential to decrease 7 Gt of global CO2 emissions each year.
 However, only a fraction of U.S. hydrogen production today is considered low-emissions.

-The innovation potential of hydrogen lies in its use as energy in new markets, such as energy storage, heavy-duty vehicles and industrial applications.
+The innovation potential of hydrogen lies in its use as energy in new markets, such as energy storage, heavy-duty vehicles and manufacturing applications.
 Recent legislation, like the bipartisan Investment Infrastructure and Jobs Act of 2021 (IIJA) $8 billion Regional Clean Hydrogen Hubs, has helped accelerate the demonstration and deployment of low-emissions hydrogen while securing American leadership.
 To meet our clean energy goals, emissions reduction in the existing hydrogen infrastructure and significant new deployment of low-emissions hydrogen must be realized to meet the demand of new markets.

 How it works